 Additionally, you may highlight all of your great traits while highlighting areas that need work by making a list of your strengths and places for progress.
 So keep in mind that you may maximize your positive traits and be your best self.

 You have the right to request the things you need in a relationship; being honest about your wants is something you owe to yourself and your relationship.
 The authority on you is that nobody else, not even your partner, can read your thoughts and understand what you require in terms of assistance, closeness, time alone, domestic order, independence, sex, love, and other things.

 Your partner is likely already aware of your jealousy issues.
 Additionally, it’s possible that your spouse is causing the issue (not intentionally).
 You can lessen your jealousy and move toward resolution by accepting your part in the dynamics of the relationship and giving your spouse a chance to be your cheerleader.

-Talk to your partner in a mature, respectful manner if you feel that anything they are doing is making you envious.
-A great method to deal with jealousy in your relationship is through humor.
+Talk to your partner in a mature, respectful manner if you feel that anything they are doing makes you envious.
+A great way to deal with jealousy in your relationship is through humor.
 Making light of the situation will relax you both and take the focus off the serious problem.
 Your partner can listen to you and is willing to help you because of the caring and direct communication you share with them without accusing or assaulting them.
 You can simply tell them that you believe in them, but you also want them to take into account your feelings because you are unable to control them.

 #5.
 Recognize Your worth and Treat Yourself with Respect